ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/11-ember-data.md

     return next(updatedRequest);
   },
 };

-export { JsonSuffixHandler };
 ```

 As you can see, the handler appends `.json` to the URL of each request.
 Pretty simple, right?
-Then it calls the `next` function with the modified request object.
+Then it calls the `next` function with the modified copy of the request object (because it is immutable).
 This is how we can chain multiple handlers together to build up a request.

 The next step that we need to do, is to configure `RequestManager` to use this handler.
 Let's create the request-manager service.